Best Chromebooks for Business Android Central 2020

 Another great business Chromebook is the Acer 715.
 It delivers a huge 15.6-inch screen and a full number pad on the keyboard.

 To be perfectly honest, any of the Chromebooks mentioned here would make a great addition to your workflow.
-However, if we had to pick just one, we'd recommend you buy the ASUS Chromebook Flip C434.
+However, if we had to pick just one, we'd recommend you buy the Lenovo Chromebook Flex 5.

-From a design point of view, the C434 is incredible.
-The aluminum construction does wonders for the look and feel, being able to flip the screen all the way back for a tablet form factor is a great convenience, and the backlit keyboard is a joy.
-There's also nothing to complain about for the specs, with ASUS delivering a Full HD resolution for the display, Intel Core m3 processor, and 4GB of RAM with 64GB of storage.
+It's a 13-inch Chromebook in almost the same footprint as a 11.6-inch Chromebook, and being able to flip the screen all the way back for a tablet form factor is a great convenience.
+The backlit keyboard and front-facing speakers make for a great experience when you're working late into the night.
+There's also nothing to complain about for the specs, either, with Lenovo delivering a 1080p touchscreen, 10th-gen Intel i3 processor, 4GB of RAM with 64GB of storage.

-Making all of this even better is the ASUS Chromebook Flip C434's price, which isn't "cheap" but is still more affordable than you'd expect considering everything it brings to the table.
+Making all of this even better is the Flex 5's price, which is more affordable than you'd expect considering everything it brings to the table.
 And, with all of that said, that's why it's our pick for the best business Chromebook.

 Credits — The team that worked on this guide